Moving to United Arab Emirates

 There are plenty of opportunities for expats to spend their hard-earned salaries in the UAE’s numerous shopping malls and souks (markets), and with a thriving expat population, there are also many social events and gatherings to enjoy.
 Nevertheless, although the UAE is more cosmopolitan and considered the most Westernised of the Middle Eastern countries, expats should remember that the UAE is still a conservative Muslim nation; Arabic is the official language and Islam is the official religion.
 It's essential that expats familiarise themselves with the local laws of the land and respect the local culture.
 Another major adjustment for many expats will be the stifling summer temperatures and desert heat.
 Temperatures can average 100°F (40°C) during summer, peaking in August.
 Many expats plan long family holidays during this period to escape the uncomfortably hot conditions.

 Healthcare in the UAE is excellent, and medical facilities are modern and easily accessible for both locals and expats alike.
 Nevertheless, it’s important that expats in the UAE have comprehensive medical insurance; in some emirates it is law that companies provide this for their employees.
 In the case of Abu Dhabi, health insurance is a mandatory prerequisite to obtaining a residence visa, and is organised and, generally, completely financed by the employer.

-The largest concern that expats moving to the UAE with children will have is sorting out schooling for their children.
+The largest concern that expats moving to the UAE with children will have is sorting out schooling.
 Expat kids in the UAE have no access to free or government-sponsored schools.
 There are many private international schools in the popular emirates of Dubai and Abu Dhabi catering to the needs of foreign students.
 For the most part, these schools adhere to high standards, but fees can be exorbitant and space is limited.
 It’s therefore important that parents begin the enrolment process as early as possible.